How Do Braces Work?

 If you haven’t run in a long time, but one day go out and run several miles, your legs will inevitably feel sore and tight the next day.
 This is because the muscles in your legs were not used to the activity and movement created by long distance running.

 But if, after several days or weeks, you have been running consistently, your legs will get used to it and lose that day-after soreness.

 It’s the same way with braces and teeth!

 The first time that your teeth begin moving (when you first get your braces on), the nerves around your teeth go through an inflammatory process – just like the muscles in your legs.
 During the first couple of days that you get braces you will likely have sore teeth.

 The good news is, that as your teeth continue to move, that soreness goes away..
 For most people, 7-10 days is about the normal amount of time they feel sore..
 After that, most discomfort goes away.

 The biology of tooth movement is the same for adults and kids.
 The only difference is that kids’ bodies are in “growth mode”, which means that things just happen more rapidly.
-Kids’ teeth, in general, will move more rapidly with braces than adult’s teeth.
+Kids’ teeth, in general, will move more rapidly than adult’s with braces.